Diagnostic Medical Sonography | ECTC

 It is administered by Pegasus Lectures through a remote proctoring environment or can be purchased and taken through ECTC’s Assessment Center.
 You will purchase the exam through Pegasus Lectures Products & Seminars for $65.
 If you choose to have it proctored online, Pegasus charges an additional $20.
 For the students who will utilize ECTC’s testing center, click NO on the proctor dropdown.
 You will then be emailed a receipt to take with you to the testing center.
 Make sure to use your college email address and put Elizabethtown Community and Technical College in the comment section.

-• In order to be considered for admission to the Diagnostic Medical Sonography Program, each applicant must schedule and attend a preadmission meeting with the program coordinator using this link Book time with Burns, Erin M (Elizabethtown).
+• In order to be considered for admission to the Diagnostic Medical Sonography Program, each applicant must attend a preadmission conference with the program coordinator.

 • Students currently enrolled in classes at ECTC must complete an application for program admission and upload any required documentation by the October 1st deadline.
 Students who are not currently enrolled in classes at ECTC must also fill out an application for college admission.